k8snetworkplumbingwg/sriov-network-device-plugin/README.md

 ````

 ### Deploy SR-IOV workloads when Multus is used
-There are some example Pod specs and related network CRD yaml files can be found in [deployments](./deployments) directory for a sample deployment with Multus.
+There are some example Pod specs and related network CRD yaml files in [deployments](./deployments) directory for a sample deployment with Multus.

 Leave the SRIOV device plugin running and open a new terminal session for following steps.